sc-ventures/cloudbreak-documentation/docs/aws-create.md

 {!docs/common/create-a2.md!}
 | Instance Type | Select an instance type.
 For information about instance types on AWS refer to [AWS documentation](https://aws.amazon.com/ec2/instance-types/). |
 {!docs/common/create-a3-1.md!}
     > On AWS, you can configure it to use private IPs instead.
-For instructions, refer to [Configure Communication via Private IPs](trouble-cluster.html#configure-communication-via-private-ips-aws).
+For instructions, refer to [Configure Communication via Private IPs on AWS](trouble-cluster.md#configure-communication-via-private-ips-on-aws).

 {!docs/common/create-a3-2.md!}